American Indoor Football: Split, partial merger with the SIFL and first cessation of operations

-Relaunch and folding
+First AIF incarnation (2011–2016)

 On October 27, 2011, the AIFA announced it was relaunching as American Indoor Football (AIF).
 The move came in light of the dissolution of the SIFL and its breakup into the Professional Indoor Football League and the Lone Star Football League.
 AIF announced its intentions to absorb the three remaining SIFL teams not in either the PIFL or LSFL (the Harrisburg Stampede, Trenton Steel and Carolina Speed), as well as the remaining teams that would have participated in the AIFA West.
 AIF intended to launch an amateur division as well.

 In 2015, the league absorbed the remains of the Continental Indoor Football League, picking up the Saginaw Sting and Chicago Blitz from that league; the CIFL Web site became a redirect to AIF's.
 (The two other surviving teams from that league chose to play in other leagues: Erie decided to join the PIFL, while the Marion Blue Racers fulfilled an earlier promise to join the X-League).
 In homage to the CIFL, AIF split into two conferences, one bearing the American name and the other (which includes both CIFL refugees) named the Continental Conference.
 The conference names were changed to Northern and Southern for the 2016 season.

 The 2016 season saw the league grow from nine teams to a total of 28 announced teams.
 However, only 21 teams ever played a league game that season, including four teams that folded midseason and several other teams cancelling scheduled games.
 The Columbus Lions, which joined for 2016, would finish the season undefeated and win the championship.
 The Lions then announced that they were leaving the league due to the league's instability, especially in the Southern Division where the Lions were the only team that did not have a cancelled or rescheduled game.
 On July 7, 2016, the Lions' owners announced the formation of a new league, the Arena Developmental League.
 On July 13, the Lehigh Valley Steelhawks also announced they were leaving the AIF.

 In response, AIF owner Jim Morris announced on July 18, 2016, that the AIF was ceasing operations immediately.
 He also announced his support of the new Arena Developmental League (which later changed its name to National Arena League before its inaugural season) and hoped the new league would take on many of the former AIF teams.

 The Buffalo Blitz (formerly the Buffalo Lightning) used the official AIF football in their press announcement upon joining the Can-Am Indoor Football League, which was created by announced AIF 2017 expansion team Vermont Bucks.
 The Can-Am also used the AIF footballs in games during their only season.